aspect-build/rules_lint/docs/linting.md

 Add a [make_lint_test](./lint_test.md) call to the `lint.bzl` file, then use the resulting rule in your BUILD files or in a wrapper macro.

+See the `example/test/BUILD.bazel` file in this repo for some examples.

 ### 5. Code review comments

 You can wire the reports from bazel-out to a tool like [reviewdog].

-We're working on a demo with https://aspect.build/workflows that automatically runs `bazel lint` as part of your CI and reports the results (including suggested fixes) to your GitHub Code Review thread.
+We're working on a demo with https://aspect.build/workflows that automatically runs `bazel lint` as part of your CI and reports the results to your GitHub Code Review thread.
+The `--fix` patches produced by the tools are shown as suggested changes.

 ## Debugging